Four Deutsche Bank employees jailed on Thursday

 The investigations included probing the role of Deutsche Bank co-chief executive Juergen Fitschen and Chief Financial Officer Stefan Krause.

-He added however, that Deutsche Bank had made errors in its drive to be more successful internationally.

-“In some instances we lost the correct perspective.
-We are determined to fix the errors of the past,” he said, adding that the bank had already tried to change its culture, such as by setting up a body to review pay structures, and that more such steps would come.

-Reporting By Kathrin Jones and Edward Taylor; Additional reporting by Philipp Halstrick; Editing by Hans-Juergen Peters, Elaine Hardcastle and Nick Zieminski
+Reporting By Kathrin Jones and Edward Taylor; Additional reporting by Philipp Halstrick; Editing by Hans-Juergen Peters and Elaine Hardcastle